Y-Tree Trajectory Detrending & Spectral Analysis

 sgn(θi) = (0,0,1) · τ(ti) × (pi − r(ti)) ‖τ(ti)‖ · ‖pi − r(ti)‖

-Because r(ti) is the nearest point on the curve to pi, the displacement (pi − r(ti)) is perpendicular to τ(ti), so sgn(θi) = ±1 exactly.
+Because r(ti) is the nearest point on the curve to pi, the displacement (pi − r(ti)) is perpendicular to τ(ti), and so sgn(θi) = ±1 exactly.
 The signed scalar distance is then:

 di = ‖pi − r(ti)‖ · sgn(θi)